AztecProtocol/aztec-packages/yarn-project/boxes/blank-react/README.md

 ## Getting started

-After `yarn build` has run,`yarn start:sandbox` in one terminal will launch a local instance of the Aztec sandbox via Docker Compose and `yarn start:dev` will launch a frontend app for deploying and interacting with an empty Aztec smart contract.
+After `yarn` has run,`yarn start:sandbox` in one terminal will launch a local instance of the Aztec sandbox via Docker Compose and `yarn start:dev` will launch a frontend app for deploying and interacting with an empty Aztec smart contract.

 At this point, [http://localhost:5173](http://localhost:5173) should provide a minimal smart contract frontend.